letallbewell/Tensor-Network-Contraction/README.md

 ## Introduction

 Tensor Networks are a new computational tool that finds applications in quantum many body physics and machine learning.
-Among many of its applications it allows to efficiently parametrize high dimensional Hilbert spaces of quantum sytems of interests and also provides a computationally tractable representation of partition functions involving lattice Hamiltoniancs (see for [Ising Model](https://github.com/letallbewell/Ising_Model) for an application to the Ising Hamiltonian using the Google's Tensor Network library).
+Among many of its applications it allows to efficiently parametrize high dimensional Hilbert spaces of quantum sytems of interests and also provides a computationally tractable representation of partition functions involving lattice Hamiltoniancs (see [Ising Model](https://github.com/letallbewell/Ising_Model) for an application to the Ising Hamiltonian using the Google's Tensor Network library).

 The network can be thought of a graph represntation of a complicated array contraction, like a long series of matrix miltiplication.
 Since contraction is associative, the order does not make a differnece to the answer but the computational cost hevily relies on the order.
 Finding the optimal order is a discrete optimization problem(tough) and renormalization approaches can iteratively simplify the graph to give approximate answers.